2019 TAHITI SOLAR ECLIPSE CRUISE on the WIND SPIRIT

 11 days/10 nights from June 27-July 7, 2019

 Get ready for another cruise to totality!
 This is the 2nd tour for the NASA Johnson Space Center Astronomical Society’s RING OF FIRE EXPEDITION #48 to see the total eclipse of the Sun on July 2, 2019.
+This expedition will be led by Paul D. Maley of the NASA Johnson Space Center Astronomical Society.
+It will be his 74th solar eclipse.
 We have one sold out land expedition viewing it from near the sunset point in Chile but this cruise will attempt to view it from a late morning perspective in the Pacific Ocean.
 We are pleased to welcome all of you, especially first timers who got a taste for what a total eclipse of the Sun looks like from the August 21, 2017 USA eclipse experience.

 Second contact showing Baily’s Beads (lower left) as photographed on Ring of Fire Expedition #47 by Byron Braswell, August 21, 2017